OneDrive/onedrive-api-docs/docs/rest-api/concepts/scan-guidance.md

 Even with webhooks sending your application notifications, you may want to provide a periodic delta query to ensure that no changes are missed if it appears to have been a long time since a notification was received.
 We recommend no more than once per day for this periodic check.
 The delta query still allows you to easily catch up and not miss any changes in the system.

 ### Receiving webhook notifications for security events
 OneDrive and SharePoint support sending your application notifications of security events.
 To subscribe to these events you will need to add the "prefer:includesecuritywebhooks" header to your request to register a webhook.
 Once the webhook is registered you will receive notifications when the permissions on an item change.
+This header is applicable to SharePoint and OneDrive for Business but not consumer OneDrive accounts.

 ## Process changes